 - All students are required to take the prerequisite course LGLS 1101, which is a lower division Fox School foundation.

-- Four additional courses are required:
+- Five courses are required:

 - A grade point average of 2.0 in the minor is required as well as a minimum grade of C- in each course unless otherwise specified.